Ronoh4/dspy_crewai_course/README.md

-# dspy_crewai_course
+# 🧠 dspy_crewai_course
-An instructional repo for learning dspy+crewai integration
+An instructional repo for learning DSPy + CrewAI integration.

+---

-# 🧠 CrewAI + DSPy Prompt Optimization Course Resources
+## 🧠 CrewAI + DSPy Prompt Optimization Course Resources

 This repository contains the complete codebase used in the course **"Optimizing CrewAI Prompts with DSPy"**.
 It is structured in progressive folders to help you learn how to:

 - Intercept and analyze CrewAI-generated prompts
 - Introduce and apply the DSPy framework for prompt optimization
 - Integrate DSPy into CrewAI workflows
 - Use advanced optimizers like MIPROv2 to enhance prompt effectiveness

 ---

 ## 🚀 What You’ll Learn

 - How CrewAI internally builds prompts and how to intercept them
 - How to use DSPy's `BootstrapFewShot` module for few-shot optimization
 - How to integrate DSPy modules into CrewAI tasks and agents
-- How to run full end-to-end optimized workflows with MIPROv2
+- How to run full end-to-end optimized workflows with `MIPROv2`

 ---